arbenson/higher-order-organization-julia/README.md

 This repository consists of several Jupyter notebooks to reproduce examples in the paper

 Higher-order Organization of Complex Networks.
 Austin R. Benson, David F. Gleich, and Jure Leskovec.
-2016.
-To appear.
+Science, vol. 353, no. 6295, pp. 163-166, 2016.

 You can read more about the project [here](http://snap.stanford.edu/higher-order/).
 The examples can run on the web with no install of Julia using [JuliaBox](https://juliabox.org/)